Capricorn1/ipv6-router-scripts/opt/README.md

 The Other Internal Servers & Ports list includes devices that may require special rules.
 Changes or additions made here must be correlated with the `db.home.zone.template`, `db.reverse.ipv6.arpa.zone.template`, and `kea-dhcp6.conf.template` files in the `opt/ipv6-configuration/` directory.

 The USER_CHAINS section defines rule chains for individual devices, classes of devices, and groups types of Internet traffic.
-For example, a pair of chains for a gaming PC - gaming_pc_in and gaming_pc_out - contain the firewall rules for traffic coming into the gaming PC and going out from the gaming PC, respectively.
-Another pair of chains - smartplugswitch_in and smartplugswitch_out - has rules for smart plugs and switches grouped together.
+For example, a pair of chains for a gaming PC - gaming_pc_in and gaming_pc_out - contain the firewall rules for traffic coming into and going out from the gaming PC, respectively.
+Another pair of chains - smartplugswitch_in and smartplugswitch_out - have grouped rules for smart plugs and switches.
 Another chain, the lcl_dns_srv_to_trust_dns_srv chain, is used for rules from our local caching DNS server to our ISP's DNS servers and other trusted DNS servers on the internet.

 ### The rules-dhcp-ip-from-shell.v6.sh File